INSIGHT-Indictment details plan to steal Samsung secrets for Foxconn China project

 By Ju-min Park and Heekyong Yang

-SEOUL, June 27 (Reuters) - When former Samsung executive Choi Jinseog won a contract with Taiwan's Foxconn in 2018, he tapped his former employer's supplier network to steal secrets to help his new client set up a chip factory in China, a sealed indictment by South Korean prosecutors alleges.
+SEOUL, June 27 (Reuters) - When former Samsung executive Choi Jinseog won a contract with Taiwan's Foxconn in 2018, he tapped his former employer's supplier network to steal secrets to help his new client set up a chip factory in China, an indictment by South Korean prosecutors alleges.

 Prosecutors announced the indictment on June 12, saying the theft caused more than $200 million in damages to Samsung Electronics 005930.KS, based on the estimated costs Samsung spent to develop the stolen data.
 The announcement did not name Choi and gave only limited details, although some media subsequently identified Choi and his links with Foxconn.